xARSENICx/jpc-ii-editorial/README.md

 <details>
 <summary>Tutorial</summary>

 Derangement can be defined as an arrangement in which no element is in its original position.
-Thus, it is easy to figure out that in this problem that if we can make a valid derangement of the given sequence, then Baldwin wins.
+Thus, it is easy to figure out that in this problem, if we can make a valid derangement of the given sequence, then Baldwin wins.
 But, doing it in a naive way would be computationally difficult.
 So, instead of embarking upon the journey to print this derangement let us first figure out if there is a way to determine whether Baldwin can even win or not.
 Upon inspection of few examples, we can make a key observation that if the count of any element in the sequence is more than $\left\lfloor\frac{N}{2}\right \rfloor$ then it is not possible to generate a derangement.
 Let's prove it:
 ```
 PROOF